HuidaeCho/uniqki-presenter/README.md

 # Uniqki Presenter

-These JavaScript and CSS files turn [Uniqki](https://github.com/HuidaeCho/uniqki) pages into presentable slides using minislides, reveal.js, and impress.js.
+These JavaScript and CSS files turn [Uniqki](https://github.com/HuidaeCho/uniqki) pages into presentable slides and posters using minislides, reveal.js, and impress.js.

 ## License